“Loyal customers, they don’t just come back, they don’t simply recommend you, they insist that their friends do business with you.” – Chip Bell

 What is Customer Retention Rate?

 According to Forrester’s research acquiring a new customer is five times more costly than retaining an existing one.
-Moreover acquiring new customers means you need to spend a lot of your time and energy to actually convert them into a customer.
+Moreover acquiring new customers means you need to spend a lot of your time and energy to convert them into a customer.
 Convincing new customers to sign up for your services or even make a purchase is not an easy task.

 Thus it is the existing customer who is likely to keep your business growing.